HOStudio123/HOPYBOX/README.md

 ```
 ## License
 ```
-HOPYBOX - An open-source and practical command box.
+Copyright (c) 2022-2024 HOStudio123 (hostudio.hopybox@foxmail.com)

-Copyright (C) 2024  HOStudio123
+HOPYBOX is an open-source command box released under the GPL Version 3 license.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This means that you are free to use, distribute, and modify the software, but you must comply with the terms and conditions of the GPL Version 3 license.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+The software is provided free of charge, but WITHOUT ANY WARRANTY, including the implied warranties of MERCHANTABILITY and FITNESS FOR A PARTICULAR PURPOSE.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.
+You can visit <https://www.gnu.org/licenses/> to view the details of the GPL Version 3 license.
 ```

 ## Docs